StefanoMartin/AlphaVantageRB/README.md

 ```

 Note that the initialization owns different entries:

 * symbol: it is a string that denote the stock you want to retrieve.
 This value cannot be setup if you are initializing a timeseries from a crypto class from a crypto class
-* market: it is a string that denote the market you want to analyze.
+* market: it is a string that denote the market you want to analyse.
 This value cannot be setup if you are initializing a timeseries from a stock
 * key: authentication key.
 This value cannot be setup if you are initializing a timeseries from a crypto class
 * verbose: used to see the request to Alpha Vantage (default false).
 This value cannot be setup if you are initializing a timeseries from a stock
 * type: it can be "intraday", "daily", "weekly", "monthly" (default "daily")